-- A type designer must draw out each letter and punctuation mark of each font you’re using.
+- A type designer draws out each letter and punctuation mark of each font you’re using.

-- A graphic designer must create a memorable logo.
+- A graphic designer creates a memorable logo.

-- A photographer must go out into the world and take photos for you to display.
+- A photographer ventures out into the world to take photos for you to display.

-- Several programmers must code your site’s CMS so it appears as intended.
+- Several programmers code your site’s CMS so it appears as intended.

-- A copy writer must write all of the words you are using to sell your products or services or wisdom.
+- A copy writer writes all of the words you are using to sell your products or services or wisdom.

-- That web designer also must organize the layout in a pleasing way.
+- That web designer organizes the layout in a pleasing way.

 - A website developer must make the layout rearrange itself for at least 20 screen sizes, all major web browsers and all major operating systems.

-- The speed and performance of your website must be set-up for visitors world wide on different devices with different operating systems by your developer.
+- The speed and performance of your website is set-up for visitors, world wide, on different devices with different operating systems by your developer.

-- Your developer must make your website accessible for search engine robots, a wide variety of people of different ages and abilities, and people using screen-reader technology.
+- Your developer makes your website accessible for search engine robots, a wide variety of people of different ages and abilities, and people using screen-reader technology.

 - The security of your website must be monitored on an on-going basis by your website administrator as well as by website security services.